 As written, the language within the FY2019 Budget Proposal suggests that the program will not be federalized but instead, have funds allocated from the $9.4 billion to each State to establish their own paid parental leave programs.

 Currently, only five states have a paid family leave program ranging from 6 weeks to 16 weeks time off California, New Jersey, Rhode Island, New York (began January 1, 2018), the State of Washington (begins January 1, 2020), and the District of Columbia (begins July 1, 2020).

 Another 23 states introduced one or more paid family leave proposals into their State legislative sessions within the past 3 years; all failed to gain enough votes to pass due to concerns over how those individual state programs would be funded.

 However, given inclusion into the FY2019 Federal Budget language that allocates funds to support state Paid Family Leave Programs, it can be expected that more States will offer their own PFL programs within the 2018 legislative sessions.

 Leaders express support for some form of a paid family leave program at the federal level

 Reintroducing the Family Act would provide Americans up to 12 weeks of paid leave at 66 percent of their monthly wages.
-Benefits of a paid family leave program would apply to every American who works full-time and potentially even those who are part-time, temporary or self-employed.
-Among other things, the Family Act considers family leave to include birth or adoption, and serious health conditions including those affecting a child, parent, spouse or domestic partner.Improve your unemployment claims administration and manage your unemployment insurance costs in a simple and cost-effective manner.
+The benefits of a paid family leave program would apply to every American who works full-time and potentially even those who are part-time, temporary, or self-employed.
+Among other things, the Family Act considers family leave to include birth or adoption, and serious health conditions including those affecting a child, parent, spouse, or domestic partner.Improve your unemployment claims administration and manage your unemployment insurance costs in a simple and cost-effective manner.